 The gig economy has redefined traditional employment.
-The independent workers who are part of the gig economy, such as freelancers, contractors, delivery drivers and others, are paid by the task or project and often work multiple temporary jobs at once.
-To find gig work, visit Indeed Gigs and search by location or remote, job title and popular categories.
+Independent contractors who are part of the gig economy, such as freelancers, contractors, delivery drivers and others, are paid by the task or project and often work multiple temporary jobs at once.
+Understanding how to get gig work can help you find gigs effectively.

 Here are five steps you can take to find reliable gig work, including examples of jobs:

-Though many companies are now operating remotely, there is still work to be done.
-Reach out to contacts in your personal and professional networks about “meeting up for coffee”—via video chat—to ask for help discovering freelance jobs that you can complete virtually.
+Though many companies are now operating remotely, there's still work to be done.
+Reach out to contacts in your professional network about “meeting up for coffee” via video chat to ask for help discovering freelance jobs that you can complete virtually.
 This allows you to find out much more about your contacts that you may not have otherwise known.
 For example, your realtor may be searching for help posting sale signs for new listings in your area.
 Networking with existing contacts is priceless since the initial connection has already been made and they may already understand your strengths.

 Read more: Become a Networking Expert in 7 Steps

-2. Join an online marketplace or on-demand app
+2. Join a dashing service or on-demand app

 Take this time to update your resume and online profile.
-Ensure it showcases your ability to simultaneously juggle multiple projects as an experienced gig worker, as well as examples of any freelance work that you've completed in the past.
+Ensure it showcases your ability to simultaneously juggle multiple projects as an experienced gig contractor and examples of any freelance work that you've completed in the past.
 Always keep your social media accounts professional as many employers may search your social media profiles during their application process.
 Some employers also continue to monitor your social media accounts once you've been hired.

 If you have a background in a certain field but have let those skills lapse as you pursued other experiences, sign up for an online course to regain your expertise.
 Refresher courses not only prepare you for future tasks they can also lead to confidence in the workplace.
 Don't forget to add any new certifications to your resume and professional networking profile.

-Consider the range of skills that you draw on daily to complete your varied “gigs” and how you might be able to apply them to a different type of job.
-For example, if you've honed your communication and customer service skills as a rideshare driver or dog walker, explore opportunities where you can put these strengths to use—as a remote representative for a call center.
+Consider the range of skills that you draw on daily to complete your varied gigs and how you might be able to apply them to a different type of job.
+For example, if you've honed your communication and customer service skills as a rideshare driver or dog walker, explore opportunities where you can put these strengths to use, such as a remote representative for a call center.
 You may also apply for an in-person customer service job such as working the front desk of a gym or hotel.

 Please note that none of the companies mentioned in this article are affiliated with Indeed.